nojhan/clutchlog/README.md

 std::string mark = log.depth_mark();
 ```

-To control more precisely the logging, one can use the low-level `log` method:
+To control more precisely the logging, one can use the low-level `clutchlog::log` method:
 ```cpp
 log.log(clutchlog::level::xdebug, "hello world", "main.cpp", "main", 122);
 ```